ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 **ActionVIOnDeleteRequest**
 Executes when a user tries to delete an item from the custom device.
 This template helps create action VIs that prevent a user from deleting a custom device item or warn a user of the implications of deleting a custom device item.

-The template has the following unique parameters.
+The template has the following unique parameters.<br />

 •	Item Ref—The reference to the custom device item whose XML declaration calls this action VI.<br />
 •	Refs that are about to get deleted—A 1D array of references to the items to be deleted.
 However, the 1D array will only contain one reference, as users can only delete one item at a time in the System Explorer window.<br />
 •	Discard reason—An output you can use to capture the user's reason for deleting the item.<br />